wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 = Premium Upgrade =

 The Premium Gallery upgrade unlocks a host of great premium features.
 You will see all of the available upgrade features on the plugins admin panel.
 Those Pro features include:

+* <strong>Show Multiple Product Variation images in gallery</strong>

+Ever wished that on your products that have variations - that when users select an Option that the Variation image would just auto show in the image gallery?
+That is right - if they select a Blue Shirt with short sleeves in size large they can see that Large Blue Short Sleeve shirt in the image gallery or Green or Red or Black - whatever it is they want to see. .Well now they can with this brand new feature we have added to the Dynamic gallery.

+Check this incredible new Pro Version feature out on our <strong>[DEMO SITE](http://compare.a3rev.com/shop/plain-t-shirts)</strong>

 * Responsive Gallery option.
 Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
 * Option to turn the Gallery off on single product pages.
 If you only have 1 image on some product pages and don't want the Gallery, just turn it off for that product.